AccScience Publishing / IJB / Online First / DOI: 10.36922/ijb.5964

 Abstract

-Bone tissue has the ability to self heal, but the treatment of critical size defects and the limited regenerative process in osteoporosis or avascular necrosis demand special medical attention.
-The field of bone tissue engineering aims to develop new patient-specific solutions for bone repair.
-In this study, we focus on the fabrication of degradable subchondral bone scaffolds made of highly loaded Polycaprolactone (PCL) using direct ink writing.
-Barium titanate (BTO) and the bioactive glass 45S5 (BG) were used as filler materials to tailor the material's piezoelectric, mechanical, and bioresponsive properties.
-The mechanical properties of our composites are in the range of spongy bone, a compressive modulus of around 181 MPa was achieved for PCL/BTO and 98.3 MPa for PCL/BTO/BG scaffolds.
+Despite the self-healing ability of bone tissue, the treatment of critical-size defects and the limited regenerative process in osteoporosis or avascular necrosis demand special medical attention.
+One of the goals of bone tissue engineering is to develop new patient-specific solutions for bone repair.
+In this study, we focus on the fabrication of degradable subchondral bone scaffolds made of highly loaded polycaprolactone (PCL) using direct ink writing.
+Barium titanate (BTO) and the bioactive glass 45S5 (BG) were used as filler materials to modify the material’s piezoelectric, mechanical, and bioresponsive properties.
+The mechanical properties of our composites are in the range of spongy bone, and a compressive modulus of around 181 MPa was achieved for PCL/BTO and 98.3 MPa for PCL/BTO/BG scaffolds.
 The use of 40 vol.% BTO in combination with PCL showed piezoelectric properties in the range of bone tissue with a d33 of 0.75 pC/N. While adding BG decreases the piezoelectric properties, it increases the bioactivity and the osteogenic response of primary human osteoblasts.
 In summary, these novel material compositions provide a promising approach for developing multiphasic scaffolds for bone tissue engineering.

 Keywords